How Pakistan helps Afghans get back on their feet

 The project in brief

-- 2006 – registration exercise for Afghans started in 2006 and they were issued with Proof of Registration (PoR) cards.
+- 2006 – The registration exercise for Afghans started in 2006 who were issued with Proof of Registration (PoR) cards.

 The project has been completed successfully.

-- To give identity and to address the vulnerabilities and hardships of refugees
+- To document identity and address the vulnerabilities and hardships of refugees.

-- Establishment of proper and efficient databank of their identities.
+- To establish a proper and efficient databank of their identities.

-- Facilitation for acquiring different services and incentives being offered to refugees from time to time
+- To facilitate acquisition of different services and incentives being offered to refugees from time to time.

 Main activities of the Good Practice